MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsTeamsEnhancedEncryptionPolicy.md

 # Set-CsTeamsEnhancedEncryptionPolicy

 ## SYNOPSIS
-Use this cmdlet to update values in existing teams enhanced encryption policy.
+Use this cmdlet to update values in existing Teams enhanced encryption policy.

 ## SYNTAX

 ```